Yota-K/use-query-state-react-query/README.md

 # useQueryState
-This library so as to manage global state for [React Query](https://github.com/tanstack/query).
+This library so as to manage global state for [TanStack Query](https://github.com/tanstack/query).
 If you installed this library, you can manage global state other than data fetch.

 ## Installing